 The frames themselves help to raise the bed mattress further off the floor so that there is extra storage space underneath your bed.
 If you have the right kinds of plastic storage bins, you can store some of your clothes comfortably underneath your bed leaving your closet free from clutter.

 Another object that I found useful was an empty milk crate.
-Usually the local stores would have a few sitting outside waiting to be disposed of, or the store owners would gladly give them away if asked politely.
-They may take a little bit of spray paint to match the rest of your decor, but they end up being great stack-able storage for everything from clothes to books.
+Usually, the local stores would have a few sitting outside waiting to be disposed of, or the store owners would gladly give them away if asked politely.
+They may take a little bit of spray paint to match the rest of your decor, but they end up being great stackable storage for everything from clothes to books.

 Relax Your Eyes With Natural Lighting

 For times like these, I suggest having at least one lamp capable of giving off some natural light.
-The lamp can either have one setting or have a built in dimmer whichever fits your preference.
+The lamp can either have one setting or have a built-in dimmer whichever fits your preference.

-Halogen lamps used to be popular for this type of lighting, but became dangerous due to the amount of heat they gave off in the process.
+Halogen lamps used to be popular for this type of lighting but became dangerous due to the amount of heat they gave off in the process.
 Don't be surprised if your college bans the use of halogens on campus.
 Keep this in mind before you spend money on them at the store before the school year starts.

 Lamps are another thing that can demonstrate your personality.
 There are a variety of colors, shapes, and lamp shades to choose from.
-Pick the one that sets you apart from the crowd and starts conversation.
+Pick the one that sets you apart from the crowd and starts a conversation.
 It's the little things that show off how unique you are compared to the rest of the college crowd.
-It may seem awkward in the beginning to be different, but by the time you graduate you'll be glad that you set yourself apart.
+It may seem awkward in the beginning to be different, but by the time you graduate, you'll be glad that you set yourself apart.